TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

     Limits the main menu to a certain amount of levels.
-As level creation is one of the main bottle-necks that can slow down rendering it can be helpful to the levels in the menu in some use cases.
+As level creation is one of the main bottle-necks that can slow down rendering it can be helpful to limit the levels in the menu in some use cases.

 ..  _settings-guides-max-menu-depth-example:

 Example: Limit the menu to 2 levels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The changelog (documentation of the extension "core") contains several thousand
+The changelog (documentation of the extension "core") consists of several thousands of
 pages.
-As very long lists of changelog entries in the menu are not helpful to
+The reason is that very long lists of changelog entries in the menu are not helpful to
 the user and slow down the search.

 ..  code-block:: xml